AdobeDocs/advertising-learn.en/help/overview.md

 * Advertising DSP

-* Advertising DSP and Advertising Search integrations with other Adobe Experience Cloud products and services
+* Advertising DSP and Advertising Search, Social, & Commerce integrations with other Adobe Experience Cloud products and services

 <!--
 See other -learn tutorials landing pages to get ideas for additional content